igorjpimenta/travel-planner/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-- Inspired by an event from Rocketseat, the main backend repo is available [here](https://github.com/rocketseat-education/nlw-journey-python).
+- Inspired by an event from Rocketseat, the main backend repo is available [here](https://github.com/rocketseat-education/nlw-journey-python), and frontend [here](https://github.com/rocketseat-education/nlw-journey-react).

 ## Contact
 May you have questions or suggestions, feel free to open an issue or contact the project maintainers.